goestagabriel/Archaic-lexical-lists/README.md

 # Archaic-lexical-lists
-Test for the use of github to analyse ancient texts
+Test for the use of github in order to analyse ancient texts